Industries and sub-industries

 Wellness Beauty

-Startups providing consumers with products and services designed to improve mental and physical wellbeing
+Startups offering products and services to improve mental and physical wellbeing, including tech-driven innovations in beauty, skincare, and personal care.

 Kids